The Katherine Vaughns Internship Program

 Baltimore Center Stage’s summer internships provide hands-on experience for students currently enrolled in high school or college who are interested in exploring theater as a career.
 During the off-season (Jun-Aug), only administrative internships are available.

-Part-time/summer internships are unpaid and Baltimore Center Stage does not provide housing to participants.
+Summer internships are unpaid and Baltimore Center Stage does not provide housing to participants.
 In some instances, students can receive academic credit for an internship.
-Center Stage will work with the intern to meet his or her school’s credit requirements; however, the intern is ultimately responsible for those arrangements.
+Baltimore Center Stage will work with the intern to meet his or her school’s credit requirements; however, the intern is ultimately responsible for those arrangements.